Last updated: December 2023

-Psoriasis is more common in people who have relatives with psoriasis.
-The condition affects all racial groups and affects about 2% of people worldwide.
+Psoriasis is more common in individuals who have relatives with psoriasis.

-Psoriasis may be triggered for the first time by infections such as streptococcal tonsillitis, HIV and other viral infections as well as by severe emotional stress.
-Psoriasis is not contagious.
+Psoriasis may also be triggered for the first time by infections such as streptococcal tonsillitis, HIV and other viral infections, as well as by severe emotional stress.

 Smoking and excessive alcohol intake may worsen the condition.